unlock-protocol/unlock/README.md

 LOCKSMITH_PURCHASER_ADDRESS=0xe29ec42f0b620b1c9a716f79a02e9dc5a5f5f98a
 ```

 Make sure you change the value of `ETHEREUM_ADDRESS` to use your main Ethereum address (the one you use with your Metamask for example).
-This will let you interract with the application using your regular setup.
+This will let you interact with the application using your regular setup.

 NB: The environments config files for the infrastructure are located inside the [`./docker`](./docker) folder.